hakivvi/ermir/README.md

 Usage: gadgetmarshal /path/to/ysoserial.jar Gadget1 cmd (optional)/path/to/output/file
 ```

+## PoC

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/hakivvi/ermir.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/ermir/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/hakivvi/ermir/blob/main/CODE_OF_CONDUCT.md).

 ## License